-Follow the above recipe for hot cross buns to prepare buns for the oven, then put a cross on top of each using a little bit of rolled dough and brush on butter and sugar, then bake.
+Follow the traditional hot cross buns recipe to prepare buns for the oven, then put a cross on top of each using a little bit of rolled dough and brush on butter and sugar, then bake as usual.

 Cinnamon may be mixed with the glazing sugar, or you can add a small amount of lemon extract for a slightly tangy flavor.

 This vintage biscuit recipe is for anyone seeking an alternative to the traditional hot cross buns recipe.

 1. Turn on oven; set at very hot (450°F).